vigneshiamvk/Project-Reaper/Assets/Story Draft/Project Reaper.md

 A billion lights exploded as I opened my eyes.
 Then all went dark.

 My eyes slowly adjusted to the darkness as I felt around.
+I realised where I was.

-I seemed to be in a plastic bag.
+I was in a grave.

-I took out a sharp blade from my pocket and set out to cutting myself free.

-Any normal person wouldn't have a knife.
+Any normal person would panic.

 But I wasn't any normal person.

 I was a private detective.

-As soon as I cut through the plastic, mounds of mud came rushing through the gap, straight to my face.

-As I coughed and spluttered, I realised where I was.

-I was in a grave.

 The thumping in my head wouldn't go away, but I finally remembered some of the events of the past 12 hours.